 “I honestly can’t believe I’ve come this far,” Tessa added.
 “I grew up here.
 I became responsible.”

-As she grew, Tessa also managed to touched the lives of those who shared Megan’s House with her.
+As she grew, Tessa also managed to touch the lives of those who shared Megan’s House with her.

 “You have such a gentle heart,” marveled one young resident.
 “I knew I could always turn to you for help.”